 Do Hamburger Buns Freeze well?

 Yes!
 Proven and tried!
 I’ve froze these unbaked buns multiple of times, however there are some things to keep in mind.
 The longer kept in the freezer the more the quality of the buns go down.
 They may not rise as much after extended amounts of freezer time and can get freezer burned.
 I think a one month period is good and a two-month freezing period can be pushing it, unless you have a deep freezer and properly sealing equipment.

-How do I poof bread from frozen?
+How do I proof bread from frozen?

 Overnight at Room Temperature- Simply leave the frozen bread on the pans they would bake in overnight at room temperature.

 Oven at 170°F- Place frozen bread on a cookie sheet and leave in a 170°F oven for 5-10 minutes.
 Turn off and keep repeating every time the temperature drops until the bread has tripled in size.
-Then leave in the oven and bake at desired temperature.
+Then leave in the oven and bake at the desired temperature.

 Should I brush Hamburger Buns with eggs or wash?

 No, Hamburger buns are unlike Brioche Buns that are typically deeper in color and have a shiny glean to them.
 A quick bread tip: Bread will brown nicely on the bottom rack of an oven, somehow the heat circulates in a way with both the bottoms and tops bake evenly.

 How do you make light and airy Hamburger Buns?